The economist’s data analysis skillset.

 > β₀ is the base wage for those with no post-middle school education

-> β₂ represents the gender wage gap - added to the intercept for males only
+> β₂ represents the gender wage gap, added to the intercept for male only

 Implementing the gender fixed effect model